revalgovender/account-balancing-python/README.md

 ### Limitations

-- The primary objective of the task is to write a working and correct solution.
-- Any optimisations are nice to have and can be added later.
 - The algorithm must not send money to and from the same account.
 - The algorithm must not output more than 1 money movement from and to the same pair of accounts.